-Year (stage) Activities at the offset sites A. Before offset sites are improved - Refers to the starting (or baseline) 2016 (Baseline) state of the natural capital on the offset sites before the offset activities are implemented B. After offset sites improvement initiated, before offset implemented - Refers to the state of the natural capital after the offset activities 2017 have been initiated, but not completed.
-Therefore, the offsets have not (Offset activities) yet been implemented, i.e. transferred to the project site.
+Year (stage) Activities at the offset sites A. Before offset sites are improved - Refers to the starting (or baseline) state 2016 (Baseline) of the natural capital on the offset sites before the offset activities are implemented B. After offset sites improvement initiated, before offset implemented - Refers to the state of the natural capital after the offset activities have been initiated, 2017 but not completed.
+Therefore, the offsets have not yet been implemented, (Offset activities) i.e. transferred to the project site.
 This also relates to the completion of the project (initial) de-vegetation and regrowth and reseeding of project affected habitats is complete).
-C. After offset sites improved and after offset implemented - Refers to 2017-2022, primarily the state of the natural capital after the offset activities have been (Offset implementation) completed, and the offset has been successfully implemented/ transferred to the project site.
+C. After offset sites improved and after offset implemented - Refers to the 2017-2022, primarily state of the natural capital after the offset activities have been completed, (Offset implementation) and the offset has been successfully implemented/ transferred to the project site.